Skip to main content

 • Effective dose range: 3000 mg/day

-• Studied populations: people with PCOS, people with overweight/obesity, people with impaired glucose tolerance or diabetes
+• Studied populations: women with polycystic ovary syndrome (PCOS), children or adults with overweight/obesity, participants with impaired glucose tolerance or diabetes

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The only study reporting a specific dose used 3000 mg/day of L-carnitine in women with PCOS; other studies did not specify dose or form, limiting dose-response conclusions.
+One study used a dose of 3000 mg/day, but the other two did not report specific doses, limiting dose-response conclusions.
+The longest study duration reported was 42 days, so longer-term effects are not well characterized.

 Doses used in studies